blockpc/select2-wire/README.md

     php artisan select2:single foo -m baz -p taz
 ```

-This command create a `single` component select2 class (under directory app `Livewire/Select2/FooSelect2.php`) and one view (under directory resource `livewire/select2/foo-select2.blade.php`) with a model `Baz` related, Gives you the option to create a trait if you need to interact with an external component (under directory app `Livewire/Select2/Traits/SingleSelect2.php`)
+This command create a `single` component select2 class (under directory app `Livewire/Select2/FooSelect2.php`) and one view (under directory resource `livewire/select2/foo-select2.blade.php`) with a model `Baz` related and parent model `Taz`, Gives you the option to create a trait if you need to interact with an external component (under directory app `Livewire/Select2/Traits/SingleSelect2.php`)

 ### Multiple Component Foo